Fanteria/todotxt-tui/README.md

 cp target/release/todo-tui /usr/local/bin/
 ```

+## Basic Usage

+ToDo TUI provides a straightforward and customizable interface for managing your tasks.
+The following keybindings and actions are available for basic usage, and please note that these actions can be configured according to your preferences in the configuration file:

+- `j`: Move down in the list.
+- `k`: Move up in the list.
+- `g`: Go to the first item in the list.
+- `G`: Go to the last item in the list.
+- `Enter`: Select an item.
+- `U`: Swap the selected item up.
+- `D`: Swap the selected item down.
+- `x`: Remove the selected item.
+- `d`: Move a task between the pending and done lists.
+- `I`: Input a new task.
+- `E`: Edit the selected item.
+- `J`: Move to the widget below the current one.
+- `K`: Move to the widget above the current one.
+- `H`: Move to the widget on the left.
+- `L`: Move to the widget on the right.
+- `q`: Quit the application.

 ## Configuration

 In ToDo TUI, you can customize various settings to tailor the application to your preferences.